Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Empirical Application

-Following \cite{Virolainen2:2021} (and others), we employ the generalized impulse response function (GIRF) \citep{Koop+Pesaran+Potter:1996} for estimating the expected effects of the monetary policy shocks.
-The GIRF is defined as

-where $h\in\lbrace 0,1,2,...\rbrace$ is the horizon and $\mathcal{F}_{t-1}=\sigma\lbrace y_{t-j},j>0\rbrace$ as before.
-The first term on the right side is the expected realization of the process at time $t+h$ conditionally on a structural shock of magnitude $\delta_j \in\mathbb{R}$ in the $j$th element of $e_t$ at time $t$ and the previous observations.
-The second term on the right side is the expected realization of the process conditionally on the previous observations only.
-The GIRF thus expresses the expected difference in the future outcomes when the structural shock of size $\delta_j$ in the $j$th element hits the system at time $t$ as opposed to all shocks being random.
-It is interesting to also study the effects of the monetary policy shock to the mixing weights $\alpha_{m,t}$ in which case $y_{t+h}$ is replaced with $\alpha_{m,t+h}$ on the right side of~(\ref{eq:girf}).

-The G-StMVAR model has a $p$-step Markov property, so the GIRF can be calculated conditionally on the ($\sigma$-algebra generated by the) $p$ previous observations $\boldsymbol{y}_{t-1}=(y_{t-1},...,y_{t-p})$.
-We make use of this property by generating histories $\boldsymbol{y}_{t-1}=(y_{t-1},...,y_{t-p})$ from the stationary distribution of each regime separately, and thereby obtain GIRFs conditional on the starting values being from this regime.
-The GIRFs and confidence intervals that reflect uncertainty about the initial value within the given regime are estimated using the Monte Carlo algorithm presented in \cite{Virolainen2:2021}, where the point estimate is the mean over the Monte Carlo replication and the confidence intervals are obtained from the empirical quantiles.

-The StMVAR model accommodates asymmetries in the GIRFs with respect the initial state of the economy as well as to the sign and size of the shock.
-We study these three types of asymmetries by generating starting values from each regime separately and then estimating GIRFs for positive (contractionary) and negative (expansionary) one-standard-error (small) and two-standard-error (large) shocks.
-After estimating the GIRFs, we scale them so that they correspond to a $25$ basis point instantaneous increase of the interest rate variable, making any asymmetries easy to detect.
+We compute the GIRFs to the monetary policy shock to study its macroeconomic effects.
+As discussed in Section~\ref{sec:girf}, since we allow the regime to switch as a result of a shock, the structural StMVAR model accommodates asymmetries with respect the initial state of the economy as well as to the sign and size of the shock.
+Therefore, we compute the GIRFs conditionally on the initial values generated from the stationary distribution of each regime separately to positive (contractionary) and negative (expansionary) as well as to one-standard-error (small) and two-standard error (large) shocks.
+However, as the GIRFs to small and large shocks are similar, only the responses to small shocks are reported.
+We scale the GIRFs so that they correspond to a $25$ basis point instantaneous increase in the interest rate variable, making the responses to shocks of different signs and sizes comparable.